When Is Divorce The Right Answer

 Yet, making this outweigh and affect plenty of positive days you’ve had is a sign of a bitter relationship that needed help or breakage.

-Its meant to be held on to because they determine what your future could be and makes it easier to remember your potential as a young couple
+It is meant to be held on to because they determine what your future could be and makes it easier to remember your potential as a young couple

-When the negativity can’t be redeemed after several attempts, the best for the couple is to pathways to save their future or, mostly, for their children’s sake.
+When the negativity can’t be redeemed after several attempts, the best for the couple is to path ways to save their future or, mostly, for their children’s sake.

 3. Think about the children